 - Lack of Training: Not all managers have the ability to provide meaningful and consistent appreciation, so it appears forced or insincere when they do.

-15 Unforgettable Ways to Recognize Your Employees
+15 Unforgettable Ways to Recognize Employees at Work

 Employees crave heartfelt, genuine, and thoughtful recognition.
 Studies have revealed that meaningful appreciation that’s creative, timely, and tailored to each individual can make a huge difference in engagement and morale.
 A cookie-cutter approach simply doesn’t resonate in today’s work environment.
 Here are 15 memorable ways to recognize at work.
 Each one is designed to make your esteemed employee feel truly valued.